stanley-gu/standardsCh/chapter.md

 transporters etc.) have particular pictorial representations.
 The software tool called cellDesigner [@CellDesigner2003] implements this proposed format.

-#### JDesigner

-One of the first visualization tools, JDesigner [@Sauro:Omics] also implements a traditional way to depict networks (see Figure \ref{Figure:jdesigner}) using a pictorial representation to indicate substances and reactions.
-JDesigner also employs Bezier curves to represent arcs in an attempt to make the diagrams similar to the notation found in many molecular biology text books.
-CellDesigner and JDesigner connect to the Systems Biology Workbench (SBW) for simulation support.

-![Example of JDesigner's visual format\label{Figure:jdesigner}](images/JDesigner1.eps)

-Finally, there is a proposal from a commercial company called Gene Network Sciences which has devised a derivative of the Kohn notation called DCL.
-However this notation is proprietary and its utility to the general scientific community is not certain at this time.

-#### Systems Biology Graphical Notation (SBGN)

 Circuit diagrams and Unified Modeling Language diagrams are just two examples of standard visual languages that help accelerate work by promoting regularity,